Meili: Enabling SmartNIC as a Service in the Cloud: Motivation

-\snic's use today in the cloud has interesting characteristics.
-First, it is mostly used to serve first-party applications and services, particularly those involving virtualization and network functions such as stateful firewalls, network intrusion detection, and IPSec.
-These services are developed and maintained by the cloud service providers \cite{FPMC18,clicknp16,clara21,db23}.
-Moreover, the ownership of \snics lies with the individual application teams so they can directly write, configure, and deploy the application with maximum flexibility.
-Second, as shown in Figure~\ref{fig:idea_overview}(a), the offloading is local in scope and the \snic applications are server-centric, meaning that a \snic only serves traffic of the host it is physically connected to, and operates directly on the data-path of the host applications.
-However, these practices are becoming a roadblock to efficient utilization of \snics, given the continuing popularity of offloading services to them.
+The current \snic usage in the cloud has interesting characteristics.
+First, it is mostly used to serve first-party services, particularly those involving virtualization and network functions such as stateful firewall, network intrusion detection, and IPSec.
+These services are developed and maintained by cloud providers \cite{FPMC18,clicknp16,clara21,db23}.
+Moreover, individual application teams can directly write, configure, and deploy applications to the \snics with maximum flexibility.\footnote{From a private discussion with a leading commercial cloud provider.} Second, as shown in Figure~\ref{fig:idea_overview}(a) before, the offloading is local in scope and applications are server-centric, meaning that a \snic only serves traffic of the host it is physically connected to, and operates directly on the data-path of the host applications.
+These practices are becoming a roadblock to efficient utilization of onboard resources, given the continuing popularity of offloading to \snics.